Matleo/MLPython2Java/Maschine Learning/RandomForest/IaaS/README.md

 ### Load the model
-Firstly you will want to reload the pickled `RandomForestClassifier` and store it into the `app.config`, so that you can acces it later:
+Firstly you will want to reload the pickled `RandomForestClassifier` and store it into the `app.config`, so that you can access it later:
 ```python
 	clf = joblib.load("export.pkl")
 	app.config["clf"] = clf